 University of Maribor is the second largest Slovene university and has seventeen faculties (Faculty of Economics and Business, Faculty of Electrical Engineering and Computer Science, Faculty of Energy Technology, Faculty of Civil Engineering, Traffic Engineering and Architecture, Faculty of Chemistry and Chemical Technology, Faculty of Agriculture and Life Sciences, Faculty of Logistics, Faculty of Natural Sciences and Mathematics, Faculty of Organizational Sciences, Faculty of Mechanical Engineering, Faculty of Tourism, Faculty of Criminal Justice and Security, Faculty of Health Sciences, Faculty of Arts, Faculty of Medicine, Faculty of Education, Faculty of Law).

 Not all of the faculties are located in Maribor.
 The Faculty of Agriculture and Life Sciences is located in Hoče, the Faculty of Organizational Sciences is located in Kranj, the Faculty of Criminal Justice and Security in Ljubljana, the Faculty of Logistics in Celje and Krško, the Faculty of Energy Technology in Krško and Velenje and the Faculty of Tourism in Brežice.
 The rest of the faculties are spread all over the city of Maribor.

 Courses of study offered by the University of Maribor and its member faculties are degree study programmes leading to the award of diplomas and credential programmes leading to the award of certificates.
-Degree study programmes can be undergraduate (academic or professionally oriented) – 1st degree study programmes (lasting three or four years, depending on the field of study and its specifics), or posgraduate - 2nd degree (one or two years, with the exception of the uniform master's study programmes General Medicine, which lasts six years and Subject Teacher, that lasts 5 years) and 3rd degree study programmes (lasting for three years).
+Degree study programmes can be undergraduate (academic or professionally oriented) – 1st degree study programmes (lasting three or four years, depending on the field of study and its specifics), or posgraduate - 2nd degree (one or two years, with the exception of the uniform master's study programmes General Medicine, which lasts six years and Subject Teacher, that lasts 5 years) and 3rd degree study programmes (lasting for three to four years).
 University of Maribor concluded adapting its study programmes according to the requirements of the Bologna Declaration.
 Since the academic year 2010/2011 University of Maribor is enrolling only students in Bologna study programmes.
 Study programmes are offered by the faculties as full time or part time studies.